The Danger of Riches

 In the Pauline Epistle, St. Paul talks about his sufferings and sacrifice: “To the present hour we hunger and thirst, we are poorly dressed and buffeted and homeless, and we labor, working with our own hands.
 When reviled, we bless; when persecuted, we endure; when slandered, we entreat.
 We have become, and are still, like the scum of the world, the refuse of all things” (1 Corinthians 4:11-13).
 Additionally, at the end of this Epistle, St. Paul encourages the people of Corinth to imitate his actions (1 Corinthians 4:16).

 Additionally, in the Praxis (Acts) readings for today, we read about when the Jews attacked Jason and fellow Christians in Thessalonica.
 It is interesting hearing about the reasoning of the perpetrators: “These men who have turned the world upside down have come here also, and Jason has received them, and they are all acting against the decrees of Caesar, saying that there is another king, Jesus.”
 (Acts 17:6-7).
 In this verse, “these men” refer to Sts.
-Paul and Barnabas.
-The Jews attacked Jason then because he helped those that are preaching about Christ.
+Paul and Barnabas, and Jason suffered for simply offering hospitality to Christ’s messengers.
+His willingness to risk his safety shows the same spirit of self-sacrifice found in St. Paul.

 In all our struggles and sacrifices (financial or otherwise), no matter how hard they may be, may we always continue to persevere.